Board-Folk/TIM011B/README.md

 Version 1.2 includes 5V only operation, but due to stability issues this has not been published.

-Version 1.3 contains improvements including composite video output, updated oscilators and stability fixes and uses a GAL for video sync signals.
+Version 1.3 contains improvements including composite video output, updated oscillators and stability fixes and uses a GAL for video sync signals.
 The initial version of this GAL is incompatible with the original screen, a modified version may be added in the future.
 From version 1.3, the board changed from using HC-49 crystals to TTL output DIP8 layout "square" can type oscillators.

 Feel free to fork and make your own mods outside of this repository.
 Folder Extensions contains add on expansions and adapters for the board.
 More will follow over time.